Extensions in Excel

-The default excels format is XLSX, when you hit save as option excels by default recognises this extension.
+The default excels format is XLSX; when you hit save as option, excels, by default, recognizes this extension.
 This is the replacement of the earlier extension called XLS.
 This is the most popular excel file extension for the non-macro file.

-Below is the image which shows the how the file is saved under this method.
+Below is the image which shows how the file is saved under this method.

-This excel file format is used for VBA Macro file.
-If you are working with macro in excel you need to change the excel extension to enable the smooth flow of macro running.
+This excel file format is used for a VBA Macro file.
+If you are working with macro in excel, you need to change the excel extension to enable the smooth flow of macro running.
 This is the default extension type for macro containing workbook.

 XLSX does not support the macro code.
 In order to run the macros, you need to save the workbook as a macro-enabled workbook.

-Often in excel we face the issue of too much of the data and excel fil slows down.
-If the excel is saved in the form of XLSX or XLSM excel workbook tends to slow down.
+Often in excel, we face the issue of too much of the data, and excel fil slows down.
+If the excel is saved in the form of XLSX or XLSM excel, the workbook tends to slow down.

 XLSB means Excel Binary Workbook.
-If you save the workbook as binary workbook it will reduce the weight of the workbook.
+If you save the workbook as a binary workbook, it will reduce the weight of the workbook.

 Now I will save this file as Excel Binary Workbook.

 Now, look at the size of the workbook.